dagle/galore/README.md

 - cmp for address completion
 - telescope for fuzzy searching emails
 - encrypting and decrypting emails
-- singing and verifying emails
+- signing and verifying emails

 ## Installation
 WIP, mail galore is under heavy development, expect crashes and thing changing.